njlr/rs-core-lib/rs-core/core.md

 These construct a string from a pointer to a null-terminated character sequence, or a pointer and a length.
-They differ from the corresponding string constructors in that passing a null pointer will yield an empty string instead of undefined behaviour.
+They differ from the corresponding string constructors in that passing a null pointer will yield an empty string, or a string of `n` null characters, instead of undefined behaviour.

 * `template <typename C> size_t` **`cstr_size`**`(const C* ptr)`